 - Increase trust and brand awareness.
 People trust organic results more compared to paid adverts.

 - Remain ahead in the competition and generate more revenue.

 Before you begin with the actual SEO implementations on your website, I suggest you make sure that you meet the basics like:

 Ensure your hosting is dependable in terms of speed, uptime, performance, and security because these factors affect your SEO score.
-Spend time to analyze your hosting provider and get enough details about the hosting you are using.
+Spend time analyzing your hosting provider and getting enough details about the hosting you are using.